sonots/fluentd-server/README.md

 SYNC_INTERVAL=60
 ```

-The `DATA_DIR` is the location to place your configuration files locally, and the `SYNC_INTERVAL` is the interval where a synchronization worker works.
+where the `DATA_DIR` is the location to place your configuration files locally, and the `SYNC_INTERVAL` is the interval where a synchronization worker works.

-Putting any files whose name ends with `.erb` in `DATA_DIR` automatically synchronizes with DB by the `sync` worker.
+Putting any files whose name ends with `.erb` in `DATA_DIR` is automatically synchronizeed with DB by the `sync` worker.
 Removing `.erb` files is also synchronized with DB.

 NOTE: Enabling this feature disables to edit the Fluentd configuration from the Web UI.